 During his high school years, he founded a rock group called The Shades.
 While performing with the band at a Texas music venue, he was discovered by J.P.
 Richardson ("The Big Bopper") and was invited to record "Running Bear."

-After Preston died of heart failure in his early seventies, musicians Dickey Lee, Gene Bourgeois, and
+After Preston died of heart failure in his early seventies, musicians Dickey Lee, Gene Bourgeois, and Johnny Tillotson performed a concert in his memory.

 Born John Preston Courville, he grew up in Port Arthur, Texas, as a member of a family of Cajun heritage.